facebookarchive/draft-js/README.md

-- **Extensible and Customizable:** We provide the building blocks to enable the creation of a broad variety of rich text composition experiences, from simple text styles to embedded media.
+- **Extensible and Customizable:** We provide the building blocks to enable the creation of a broad variety of rich text composition experiences, from basic text styles to embedded media.
 - **Declarative Rich Text:** Draft.js fits seamlessly into [React](http://facebook.github.io/react/) applications, abstracting away the details of rendering, selection, and input behavior with a